Sampling Sphere Packings with Continuum Glauber Dynamics: Introduction

-Finally, we use rejection sampling to efficiently sample from the canonical model, improving the density up to which the latter can be efficiently sampled by a factor of nearly $2$; the previous best result for the canonical model was by \cite{KMM03}.
-We state the result here for the hard spheres model, which follows from a more general analysis Gibbs point processes.
+Lastly, in \Cref{sec:fixed_size_sampling} we give an efficient sampling algorithm for the canonical ensemble, improving the density up to which the latter can be efficiently sampled by a factor of nearly $2$; the previous best result for sampling fixed-size sphere packings was by \cite{KMM03}.
+We state the result here for the hard spheres model.
+Our proof works more generally for Gibbs point processes with repulsive pair potentials, though the bound on $k$ may be different.